johnbillion/user-switching/readme.txt

 Switching off logs you out of your account but retains your current user ID in a cookie so you can switch straight back (ie. log straight back in) without having to log in with your username and password.
 It's akin to switching to no user, and being able to switch back.

-While you're logged in and you have the 'edit_users' capability, you'll see a 'Switch Off' link in your profile menu in the toolbar.

-Once you've switched off you'll see a 'Switch back to {user}' link in the footer of your site.
+The *Switch Off* link can be found in your profile menu in the WordPress toolbar.
+Once you've switched off you'll see a *Switch back* link in the footer of your site.

 = Does this plugin work with WordPress Multisite? =

-Yes, and you'll also be able to switch users from the Users menu in Network Admin.
+Yes, and you'll also be able to switch users from the Users screen in Network Admin.

 = Does this plugin work with BuddyPress? =